LiborOl/reselect-map-change-memoize/README.md

 Reselect Map Change Memoize
 =======================

-**This will not work, until 'exposeMemoize' pull request on 'reselect-map' is merged!**

-A simple memoize function for reselect-map which performs a callback everytime the result changes.
+A simple memoize function for reselect-map which performs a callback every time the result changes.
 This is to reselect-map the same as reselect-change-memoize is for reselect.

 This is **alpha** software, use at your own risk.